Prostate cancer is the most common cancer among men in the UK. About one in every eight men will develop prostate cancer at some point in their lives.

-Found only in men, the prostate produces the fluid that carries sperm.
+Your prostate is a small part of your body, a walnut-sized gland that surrounds your urethra (which feeds urine and semen into the penis).
+The prostate gland also produces the fluid that carries sperm.
 It also makes prostate-specific-antigen (PSA) that makes semen into a liquid.

 Risk factors for prostate cancer

-A family history of prostate cancer is another risk, especially if a close relative, including father, brother or uncle, has developed the disease.
-Having a close family relative who has had breast cancer may also increase your risk.
+If one of your family members, such as your father, brother or uncle, has developed prostate cancer, this increases your risk.
+And having a close family relative who has had breast cancer may also increase your risk.

 Prostate cancer symptoms